National Advisory Council on the National Health Service Corps

 Objectives and Scope of Activities

-The Secretary and by delegation the Administrator, Health Resources and Services Administration, are authorized under Subpart II, Part D of Title III of the Public Health Service Act (42 USC 254d – 254k), as amended, to designate areas of the United States with health professional shortages and assign National Health Service Corps clinicians to improve the delivery of health services in health professional shortage areas.
+The Secretary of the Department of Health and Human Services (“Secretary”), and by delegation, the Administrator, Health Resources and Services Administration (“HRSA Administrator”), are authorized under Subpart II, Part D of Title III of the PHS Act (42 USC 254e), as amended, to designate areas of the United States with health professional shortages and assign National Health Service Corps (NHSC) clinicians to improve the delivery of health services in health professional shortage areas.
+The Advisory Council shall consult with, advise, and make recommendations to the Secretary and the HRSA Administrator with respect to their responsibilities under Subpart II, Part D of Title III.

 Description of Duties